kylebrumbaugh9/Bikesharing/README.md

 ### Technology used

 I used Jupyter Notebook to update a .csv file and then utilized Tableau Public to import the data and build the visualizations.
+I did not upload the .csv files to GitHub as they were over the file size limit.
+I can provide them if you need them.

 [link to Tableau] = https://public.tableau.com/app/profile/kyle.brumbaugh/viz/Module15Challenge_16755456407120/NYCCitiBikeUsageandGender#1